 Where to Install Solar Panels

-Here, we will address some technical considerations and details that you should pay attention to before choosing where to install your solar panels.
-Let’s get started!
+Solar panels will be installed either on the roof or in the ground.
+When selecting the location to install solar panels, several things must be taken into account.
+We will address some technical considerations and details that you should pay attention to before choosing where to install your solar panels.

 Orientation and Inclination